AlexanderWillner/runMacOSinVirtualBox/README.md

 ## Overview

 Simple script to automatically download, install and run macOS 10.14 Mojave (and other versions) in VirtualBox on macOS.
 Since VirtualBox 5.2 does not support booting from APFS volumes, this script is using the [Clover EFI bootloader](https://sourceforge.net/projects/cloverefiboot/) as a workaround.
+Notice: the VirtualBox Extension Pack will be needed, that are released under the Personal Use and Evaluation License (PUEL).

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/722e2f9736844387b611945fb430d195)](https://app.codacy.com/app/AlexanderWillner/runMacOSinVirtualBox?utm_source=github.com&utm_medium=referral&utm_content=AlexanderWillner/runMacOSinVirtualBox&utm_campaign=Badge_Grade_Dashboard)